Piriton Syrup 150ml

 What is the difference between Piriton and Piriteze?

 Even though Piriton and Piriteze are both antihistamines, they contain different active ingredients.
 Piriton contains chlorphenamine maleate and Piriteze contains cetirizine.
 If you’re unsure which is best to use for your specific allergy symptoms, chat to our pharmacist who’s happy to help with expert advice.

 Do not take Piriton Syrup if you are allergic to antihistamines or to any of the ingredients listed or if you have taken drugs for depression called monoamine oxidase inhibitors (MAOI) within the last 14 days.

-Please see your doctor before you take the syrup if you have epilepsy, glaucoma, an enlarged prostate, an overactive thyroid, very high blood pressure, or heart, liver or chest disease, Are taking medicines to treat anxiety or to help you sleep.Are taking any medicine containing phenytoin for epilepsy.
+Please see your doctor before you take Piriton Syrup if you have epilepsy, glaucoma, an enlarged prostate, an overactive thyroid, very high blood pressure, or heart, liver or chest disease.
+You should also see your GP if you are taking medicines to treat anxiety or to help you sleep or are taking any medicine containing phenytoin for epilepsy.

-The most common side effect is drowsiness.
+The most common side effect of Piriton Syrup and Piriton for kids is drowsiness.
 This drowsiness can be helpful if symptoms are particularly troublesome at night.